gitlabhq/gitlabhq/doc/workflow/lfs/lfs_administration.md

-## GitLab Git LFS Administration
+# GitLab Git LFS Administration

 Documentation on how to use Git LFS are under [Managing large binary files with Git LFS doc](manage_large_binaries_with_git_lfs.md).

 ## Requirements

 * Git LFS is supported in GitLab starting with version 8.2.
-* Users need to install [Git LFS client](https://git-lfs.github.com) version 1.0.1 and up
+* Users need to install [Git LFS client](https://git-lfs.github.com) version 1.0.1 and up.

 ## Configuration